-I’ve always been facinated by the Old Egyptian history and stories.
-During History classes in Middle school and Culture History in college I always payed attention when it was about the land of the Sun God Horus and its pharaohs.
-It was about time I visited this facinating country.
-One week was all I had left from work for 2017, so one week Egypt Tour it was!
+I’ve always been fascinated by the Old Egyptian history and stories.
+During History classes in Middle school and Culture History in college I always paid attention when it was about the land of the Sun God Horus and its pharaohs.
+It was about time I visited this fascinating country.
+One week was all I had left from work for 2017, so one week Ancient Egypt Tour it was!

 Booking a guided tour

 To avoid any problems of travelling on our own, I decided to join a group tour through a Dutch agency Egypte.nl.
 Doing so, I knew there would always be somebody there to guide us and to be responsible if anything would happen.